Steve Falcon

 Steve Falcon - Windows 2000, Windows XP

 The Network Connections UI was over 100 new surfaces supporting everything from plug-and-play LAN and dial-up, to virtual private networking, remote access server, peer-to-peer, multilink ISDN, X.25, Netware, and many variations.
-The project occupied over 20 developers and testers.
-I designed all the UI and drove the project.
-Network Connections is is running in hundreds of millions of PCs worldwide today.
+The project occupied over 20 developers, plus testers, writers and more.
+I designed the UI and drove the project.
+Network Connections is is running in hundreds of millions of PCs worldwide.

 Steve Falcon - Network Connections User Interface

-While at Microsoft I co-founded the Windows Server Appliance team.
-The Server Appliance Kit is used to build small, dedicated systems and is currently in its third generation.
+Before Windows 2000 shipped, I co-founded the Windows Server Appliance team.
+The Server Appliance Kit is used to build small, dedicated office servers and is currently in its third generation.

 Steve Falcon - Network Connections User Interface